ordavid-s/OutdoorRouterLocationEstimation/README.md

 ## Project Status
 The current state of the project is designed as a POC, meaning not aimed at deployment.
 There are still improvements to be made to the algorithm and ease of use.

+### Languages

+The project combines both c++ and python.

+The sniffer is written in c++ using the library libtins due to the importance of efficiency in packet capturing.

+The rest of the project uses python.
+To both read gps information and process the data does not require performance and python has many Libraries offering easy solutions to generating maps and working with data, making it the ideal choice.

 ### Supported Platforms